 Today, you can follow a winding road down to the lake from Highway 61.
 A safe harbor and boat launch are open to the public.
 A small outdoor museum exhibits a sample of taconite and some of the equipment used to mine and ship it.
 Most people don’t give a second thought to the empty space they passed on their way in.

 As you turn away from the lake and head back to Highway 61, you will pass where the playground and tennis court once were.
 The baseball field was on your right.
 If you look closely, a keen observer will notice a couple of rusty streetlights.
 Grass and weeds are slowly reclaiming the two rows of crumbling pavement and curbs that were once the streets of Taconite Harbor.
 Concrete holes that once led to the sewer/drainage system can still be found nearly covered in weeds.
-The old basketball court is still standing, ready for the next game.
+The old basketball court is still waiting for the next game.

-If you get out and walk along the crumbling streets, you can envision where the houses once stood.
+If you get out and walk along the crumbling streets, you can visualize where the houses once stood.
 Large trees make way for open grassy spaces where a foundation may be spotted.
 A rhubarb plant still thrives in a long-overgrown garden that was once someone’s backyard.
 This is a true Minnesota ghost town.

 Additional historic photos of Taconite Harbor can be found at the Schroeder Historical Society website.